ManticoreGamesInc/platform-documentation/src/references/gatherables.md

 ## README's

-Each module of the Gatherables and Inventory system has its own detailed explanation inside of the project.
+Each module of the Gatherables and Inventory system has its own detailed explanation inside the project.
 To find all the README files, open **Project Content** and search for `readme`.
 Double click each one to open in the script editor.

 ![All README Files](../img/Gatherables/Gatherables_AllReadmeFiles.png)